marlinprotocol/ClusterSelectionBot/README.md

 ## Reward

 Invoking cluster selection for an epoch is essential to ensure there is a churn in clusters selected for propagation in the network which results in selected clusters being able to propagate blocks in the network and receive tickets.
-Tickets when submitted by receivers will result in propagated clusters being rewarded.
+Tickets when submitted by receivers will result in selected clusters being rewarded.
 This ensures there is a inbuilt incentive for clusters who aren't selected in an epoch to invoke cluster selection.

-To bootstrap this process a reward equal to worst case transaction fee for cluster selection is given as reward to `msg.sender` of the tx that selects clusters for an epoch in `ETH`.
+To bootstrap this process a refund for transaction fee for cluster selection is given to `msg.sender` of the tx that selects clusters for an epoch in `ETH`.
+Clusters are free to topup this fund so that cluster selection happens at every epoch.

 ### Calculation of reward